mossgreen/blog/_posts/2016-05-12-thinking-in-jQuery.md

 $('input[name=first]') // the input element whose name attribute is 'first'
 ```

-### 2. the select expression can also be JQ expression:
+### 2. the select expression can also be JQ expression

 ```
 $('a:first') // to select the first element in the page